yihuaihong/yihuaihong.github.io/_pages/about.md

-## Hello, I am Yihuai Hong, a third year undergraduate student at South China University of Technology.
+## Hello, I am Yihuai Hong, a third-year undergraduate student at South China University of Technology.
 My research interests lie in Natural Language Processing and Language Models.
-## I am conducting research on the accerlation of Language Model's inference under the supervision of <a href="https://ziqianzeng.github.io/" style="text-decoration: none;">Prof. Ziqian Zeng</a>.
-Meanwhile, in this summer I am visisting <a href="https://twitter.com/ucl_wi_group" style="text-decoration: none;">UCL Web Intelligence Group</a> & <a href="https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab" style="text-decoration: none;">SpaceTime Lab</a> as a research intern with a focus on the area of Large Language Models, under the supervision of <a href="https://aldolipani.com/" style="text-decoration: none;">Prof. Aldo Lipani</a>.
+## Starting from my second year, I am conducting research on the acceleration of Language Model's inference under the supervision of <a href="https://ziqianzeng.github.io/" style="text-decoration: none;">Prof. Ziqian Zeng</a>.
+Meanwhile, in this summer I am visiting <a href="https://twitter.com/ucl_wi_group" style="text-decoration: none;">UCL Web Intelligence Group</a> & <a href="https://www.ucl.ac.uk/civil-environmental-geomatic-engineering/research/groups-centres-and-sections/spacetimelab" style="text-decoration: none;">SpaceTime Lab</a> as a research intern with a focus on the area of Large Language Models, under the supervision of <a href="https://aldolipani.com/" style="text-decoration: none;">Prof. Aldo Lipani</a>.
 ## I am also looking for a 24's Ph.D. opportunity now :)